mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 ### Sweet Itemptation

-Right now the only items in the game are [weapons](#weapons).
+Right now the only items in the game are weapons.
 After adding it to your inventory an item can be dropped using the inventory UI widget.
 At present, this will simply respawn the original item wherever you stand.

+---

 ## Game Time